- Love can be key to a happy and fulfilling life.

 Relationships tend to go south when we stop taking actions that our partner would perceive as loving and instead start looking to our partner solely to meet our own needs.
 It's important to distinguish emotional hunger from real love.
 Have you ever witnessed a parent hugging a child and wondered whether the hug was intended to comfort the child, offering reassurance and care, or to soothe the parent, taking something from the child?
 When we reach out to our partner, it can be valuable to examine whether our behaviors are for them or for ourselves.
 Are we looking to them to fulfill us in some way that is unfair to them?
 Are we hoping they will make up for an emptiness or hurt from our past?

-A couple I've worked with recently recognized an example of this dynamic.
+A couple I worked with recently recognized an example of this dynamic.
 The wife would often compliment her husband, but he rarely felt acknowledged by her words.
 When she recounted some of the recent comments she made, she noticed that they were less of a reflection of him and more a reflection on her.
-Statements like: "Aren't I married to such a handsome, well-put-together man?"
-Or: "Haven't I picked a winner?" didn't capture qualities that were important to him.
+Statements such as, "Aren't I married to such a handsome, well-put-together man?" and "Haven't I picked a winner?" didn't capture qualities that were important to him.
 They were traits she valued in a partner that reconfirmed her own self-esteem and sense of worth.

 Love should never be an act of manipulation.
 It is not a mark of ownership over another person, but the exact opposite—a genuine appreciation of a person as a separate individual.
 When we see a person this way, we allow ourselves to fully value them for who they are and for the happiness they bring to our lives.
 We are driven to be generous toward the person, to show compassion and kindness in a way that both they and the outside world would view as loving.